 Crockett Spring Park

 It was on the 281 acre grant that David Crockett and his wife, Elizabeth Hedge Crockett, built their log cabin home near the large spring that would become known as Crockett Spring.
 This land is now home to Crockett Spring Park and Arboretum and serves as a centerpiece of of the downtown Rogersville area.
 The Certified Tennessee Arboretum was dedicated in September of 2013 and has 36 varieties of trees.
 The park is a perfect year round setting for pictures, weddings, picnics or casual strolls and can — along with the gazebo — be rented for special occasions.
+If you are interested in renting Crockett Springs Park and Gazebo, please call the friendly staff at Hale Springs Inn at 423-272-5171.

 While you’re visiting Crockett Spring Park, check out some of the historic sites nestled around it!